MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 nil
 </code>

-If you want to use a if statement withou the else, just pass as the alternative a "do-nothing".
+If you want to use a if statement without the else, just pass as the alternative a "do-nothing".

 What about sequences of expressions?
 How could we implement this on the small-steps semantics?
-So, first we need to define the evaluation order, almost everytime, the evaluation is from the left to the right, so, having this in mind, we can say that is basically evaluate the first expression, if it is reducible, do it and return the new environment, if it is a do-nothing, reduce the second until it becomes a do-nothing and return the new envirionment too.
+So, first we need to define the evaluation order, almost every time, the evaluation is from the left to the right, so, having this in mind, we can say that is basically evaluate the first expression, if it is reducible, do it and return the new environment, if it is a do-nothing, reduce the second until it becomes a do-nothing and return the new environment too.
 Let's do it.

 <code>
 class Sequence < Struct.new(:first, :second)